GSA/Section508.gov/_pages/manage/2026-03-24-manage-business-case-for-section508.md

   </ul>

 ## Broader Benefits of Section 508 Compliance
-To learn about the broader benefits of Section 508 compliance—beyond the budgetary focus of this guidance—and practical strategies for implementing accessibility across your agency, visit </strong><a href="https://www.section508.gov/manage/benefits-of-accessibility/" target="_blank" class="usa-link--external">Practical Reasons for Digital Accessibility: The benefits of digital accessibility and the risks and drawbacks of inaccessible content</a>.
+To learn about the broader benefits of Section 508 compliance—beyond the budgetary focus of this guidance—and practical strategies for implementing accessibility across your agency, visit <a href="https://www.section508.gov/manage/benefits-of-accessibility/">Practical Reasons for Digital Accessibility: The benefits of digital accessibility and the risks and drawbacks of inaccessible content</a>.

 **Reviewed/Updated:** March 2026